SpencerS2027/sss23b3Dgame/README.md

 The player reaches the final stage where he interacts with the environment and co-creates it.
 This stage is reminiscent of the ship of theseus thought experiment; Ned now takes part in addressing his inner being and navigates through his internal clutter and get to the helm of the ship.

 Something Extra:
-Bounce
+Bounce,
-Win Screen
+Win Screen,
-Music - background and win screen
+Music - background and win,
+and Ned